ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 $ sudo pip install ds4drv
 ```

-Connect PS4 joystick to the PC via Bluetooth,
+Connect PS4 joystick to the PC via Bluetooth using the following command

 ``` bash
 $ sudo ds4drv
 ```

-Enter pairing mode with PS4 by pressing and holding Playstation button + share button for 5 sec.
+Enter pairing mode with PS4 by pressing and holding Playstation button + share button for 10 sec.
 If the light on PS4 turns blue, enter the following commands in terminal and control OpenManipulator.

+Launch teleoperation packages for PS4 joystick.

 ``` bash
 $ export ROS_NAMESPACE=/open_manipulator